pure-data/externals-howto/README.rst

 This means:

--  The substituting selector has to be declared by ``class_addmethod`` in the setup-routine.
+-  The substituting selector must be declared by ``class_addmethod`` in the setup function.

 -  It is possible to simulate a certain right inlet, by sending a message with this inlet’s selector to the leftmost inlet.